RealMorse! DJ0MZ, V07 2026-03-12

 • Signal path: Oscillator → Keying envelope → Channel AM (QSB/flutter) → RX filter → Master.

-• Noise path: Noise source → Color shaping → RX filter coloration → Mixed with signal (with optional “signal masks noise” behavior in Condx).
+• Noise path: Noise source → Colour shaping → RX filter colouration → Mixed with signal (with optional “signal masks noise” behavior in Condx).

 • Scheduling: keying plan is rendered as gain ramps to avoid clicks; fading is applied via low-rate modulators.